 In the traditional Japanese house one notices a great wisdom towards daily life, acquired over some time.

-In the past, when there was no air-conditioning, houses were built in order to be pleasant to live in, even in the summer heat and humid climate.
+In the past, when there was no air-conditioning, houses were built in order to make it pleasant to live in, even in the summer heat and humid climate.
 That is why the window opened onto the garden and opposite the door, so as to allow the passage of fresh air through the house; a sort of natural air-conditioning.

 In traditional rooms, the floor is often covered by «tatamis», a rectangular mat made of woven straw packed with rice straw.
 The size of a tatamis is normally 180cm width per 90cm length and it exists also in half-size.
 Tatamis are also used as a unit of measure as it helps to determine the size of the house.

 The «shoji» – a sliding door that can also be used as a curtain for windows – is a panel composed of a wooden grill that, with its vertical and horizontal lines, creates smaller squared panels covered with paper.
 This prevents sunlight from entering directly into the room and thanks to the paper the daylight comes in more softly and indirectly.

 The result is a calm, quiet and traditional atmosphere.